JiggityMaggotKetamynes/Chips/YC_application.md

 # YC Application Questions

+## How long have the founders known one another and how did you meet?
+Have any of the founders not met in person?

+5 months.
+Met at the annual Mises Insitute University program for Austriann Economics.
+Have met all founders.

+## Who writes code, or does other technical work on your product?
+Was any of it done by a non-founder?
+Please explain.

+Chris writes the code, including blockchain aspects(smart contracts, coin mintinng), collaborate intermittently with non-founding friends for technical consultation.

+## Are you looking for a cofounder?

+No, open to collaborate as needed though!

+## Describe what your company does in 50 characters or less.

+Breaches commodities future constraints and unifies markets under a single crpyto.

 ## What is your company going to make?
 Please describe your product and what does it do.

 Company is going to make an application.
 The application consists of a platform, accessible